eliottvincent/bay/_posts/2024-09-11-robotics-topology-chapter-2.md

+---
 layout: post
-title:  "Foundations of Robot Motion - Chapter 2 - Lynch and Parker"
+title:  "Topology and Representation - Chapter 2 - Lynch and Parker"
 date:   2024-09-11 10:00:40
 self_learning: true
 blurb: "A look at an example post using Bay Jekyll theme."